Travel

 September: Beignet Festival

 But don’t despair!
 September marks the start of the NFL season, and the New Orleans Saints games are a spectacle worth seeing.
 The city’s devotion to their team is nothing short of legendary.
-If you prefer a low-key trip without the usual crowds, this might just be the best time to visit New Orleans.
+If you prefer a low-key trip without the usual crowds, this might just be the best things to do New Orleans.
 Enjoy the laid-back vibe and catch a Saints game for an authentic local experience!

-Festive Fall and Winter in NOLA: October, November & December
+Things To Do in NOLA: October, November & December

-Wondering when the best time to visit New Orleans is?
 Well, if you’re craving a whirlwind of festivities, Mardi Gras is your answer.
 This raucous celebration kicks off around mid-February (depending on when Fat Tuesday falls) and runs anywhere from four to eight weeks.
 Mardi Gras is like a never-ending party where Bourbon Street becomes a parade of daiquiris and hurricanes, and jazzy tunes fill the air as the city transforms into a vibrant carnival.

 But wait, there’s more!
 If jazz is your jam, the New Orleans Jazz and Heritage Festival, or Jazz Fest for short, is usually held from the last weekend of April to the first weekend of May.
 It’s arguably the best time to visit New Orleans if you’re a music lover looking to groove to some iconic beats.
-So, grab your beads, your dancing shoes, and get ready to experience the best time to visit New Orleans with all the rhythms and revelry you could dream of!

-Is New Orleans ideal for spring break destination?
+Is NOLA ideal for spring break destination?

-Is New Orleans the ultimate spring break destination?
+Is NOLA the ultimate spring break destination?
 You betcha!
 If your spring break happens to sync up with Mardi Gras, you’re in for a double dose of revelry.
 But even when Mardi Gras isn’t in the mix, spring is an electrifying time to visit the Big Easy.
 Bourbon Street transforms into one continuous party, and Magazine Street hosts parades that seem to never end.
+However, let’s not forget the family-friendly side of NOLA.
+Outside the wildness of Bourbon and Canal Streets, New Orleans is surprisingly mellow and welcoming for a family spring break.

 When to Hit NOLA: Busy Season vs. Quiet Getaway